THE PATH OF STILLNESS

 This is a brief story of my journey into retreat:

 I longed to enter retreat from the first time I came into contact with Lama Alan´s shamatha and Dogzchen teachings in 2016, even though at the time I barely knew any Buddhist dharma and I didn´t really know what retreat would entail.
 In less than a year, and with very little preparation, I had left my job to join the winter retreat in Holy Island, followed by Lama Alan´s 2-month retreat in Tuscany.
 Shortly after, in July 2017, I entered solitary retreat under his guidance and I have never looked back.

-My interest in meditation began as a result of delving into the relationship between body and mind through years of practice, slowly coming to realize that sustainable and genuine wellbeing, the authentic alleviation of suffering I wished for my clients, comes only from deeply understanding and transforming the mind.
+My interest in meditation began as a result of delving into the relationship between body and mind through years of practice as a complementary therapist, slowly coming to realize that sustainable and genuine wellbeing, the authentic alleviation of suffering I wished for my clients, comes only from deeply understanding and transforming the mind.
 Looking for methods to achieve this, I trained as a MBSR teacher, but I found that the secular approach to meditation did not offer the depth of practice and knowledge I was seeking.
 It was then that I encountered Lama Alan´s meditation teachings and became interested in shamatha and the Buddhist contemplative approach.